hopperlabsxyz/lagoon-v0/README.md

 make build-image
 ```

 First make sure you have a newly created Safe available.
-You can create one using the [safe-cli](https://github.com/safe-global/safe-cli)
+You can create one using the [safe-cli](https://github.com/safe-global/safe-cli) or through the [Safe UI](https://safe.global/)

 The image now can be used to deploy new vault proxies.